klho/hypoct/README.md

 A hyperoctree is a geometrical tree data structure where each node is recursively subdivided into orthants.
 It is a multidimensional generalization of the binary tree in 1D, the quadtree in 2D, and the octree in 3D.

-``hypoct`` contains routines for constructing and manipulating point hyperoctrees.
+hypoct contains routines for constructing and manipulating point hyperoctrees.
 Its primary purpose is to support fast tree-based algorithms such as the fast multipole method.
-In this context, its role is to provide an efficient hierarchical indexing scheme as well as to encode all near- and far-field information via neighbor and interaction lists.
+In this context, it provides an efficient hierarchical indexing scheme as well as encodes all near- and far-field information via neighbor and interaction lists.

 Special features include: